 I have also facilitated improvement projects and helped design courses on improvement science for programs at the Karolinska Institutet as well as at the Danderyd University Hospital, universities in Linköping, Lund, Jönköping and the Swedish national residency program in psychiatry.

-Currently employed as a post-doctoral researcher, on-going projects include studies on process improvement, lean, value-based health care (VBHC) and clinical operations management spanning applications from emergency to chronic care, the integration of patient expectations into care processes, team training (crew resource management) to improve patient safety, process management to improve leadership development, and innovation in the design of health care business models.
+Currently co-lead the Clinical Management research group together with Pamela Mazzocato.
+On-going projects include studies on process improvement, lean, value-based health care (VBHC) and clinical operations management spanning applications from emergency to chronic care, the integration of patient expectations into care processes, team training (crew resource management) to improve patient safety, process management to improve leadership development, and innovation in the design of health care business models.
 I am currently supervising four doctoral students.

 Academic honors, awards and prizes